AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

     3. In the **Policy Document** field, enter the custom policy script.

-        The following code provides an example of the custom policy script for access to Function Compute:
+        The following sample code provides an example of the custom policy script for access to Function Compute:

         ```
         {